regulatorystudies/Reg-Stats/charts/README.md

   - contains the processed datasets used for creating data visualizations
   - copied from each datasets subfolder in the `root/data/` directory
 - output/
-  - t
+  - contains the data visualization outputs of the R code, generally in .pdf format
 - style/
-  - t
+  - contains style guide information for Reg Stats charts, fonts, and a file of the RSC logo
+  - note: the actual style.R template for ggplot2 is contained in the `code/` folder

 ## Instructions

+When updating Reg Stats charts, you will enerally take the following steps:

-Set up your environment (see instructions within the README in the root of this repository).
+1. Set up your environment

+    See the instructions within the README in the root of this repository.

-Open rmarkdown file
+1. Open Rmarkdown (.Rmd) file

+    Open the relevant rmarkdown file for the chart of interest.
+For example, for the "Economically Significant Final Rules Published by Presidential Year" chart, open econ_significant_rules.Rmd.

-Update code
+1. Update code (optional)

+    Make updates to the R code, as needed.
+Predominantly, this should be minor revisions, such as ensuring the range of years matches the data.
+At times, this could encompass debugging if you encounter errors.

-Run code
+1. Run code

+    Run the R chunks in the .Rmd file in order, paying attention to the output for each chunk.
+Follow the markdown text in the .Rmd file as a guide.

+1. Push changes to repository

+    Running the code will make changes to files that are tracked by git, such as the output files.
+Push changes to the repository after running the code without error and checking the output.
+If you are uncertain about your changes, bring your changes to a new branch and open a pull request on GitHub.